translate/translate/docs/developers/contributing.rst

 Debugging
 =========

-- Make sure your familiar with the :wiki:`bug reporting guidelines
+- Make sure your familiar with the :doc:`bug reporting guidelines
-  <developers/reporting_bugs>`.
+  </developers/reporting_bugs>`.
 - Create a login for yourself at https://github.com
 - Then choose an `issue <https://github.com/translate/translate/issues>`_